 - Place a piece of paper between your hand and the drawing surface to prevent your hand from smudging the drawing and transferring oils from your hand to the drawing surface.

 - Keep your drawing in a safe place between drawing sessions.
-I can not tell you how many drawings I had ruined because my cat jumps on my drawing table when I am not around.
+I can not tell you how many drawings I have ruined because my cat jumps on my drawing table when I am not around.

 - Keep drinks and food away from your drawing table.